kasper-piskorski/docs/pages/documentation/10-examples/SQL-migration.md

 ### Running the Example in Java

-You can run this example by running the [`Main`](https://github.com/graknlabs/sample-projects/blob/master/example-sql-migration/src/main/java/Main.java) class.
-Check out the `SqlWorldMigrator` class for the bulk of the migration code.
+You can run this example by running the `Main` class.
+Look at the `SqlWorldMigrator` class for the bulk of the migration code.

 We run a few queries in the example to prove that the data has been migrated.
 After running the example, you should be able to answer the following questions (see the bottom of the page for answers - but please don't peek until you've tried it!):